raspberrypi/picotool/README.md

 ### permissions

-This command will run a binary on your device in order to set the OTP permissions, as these are not directly accessible from `picotool` on due to the default permissions settings required to fix  errata XXX on RP2350.
+This command will run a binary on your device in order to set the OTP permissions, as these are not directly accessible from `picotool` on due to errata RP2350-E15 on RP2350 A2.
-Because it runs a binary, the binary needs to be sign it if secure boot is enabled.
-The binary will print what it is doing over uart, which can be configured using the UART Configuration arguments.
+Because it runs a binary, the binary needs to be signed if secure boot is enabled.
+The binary will print what it is doing over UART, which can be configured using the UART Configuration arguments.
 You can define your OTP permissions in a json file, an example of which is in [sample-permissions.json](json/sample-permissions.json).
 The schema for this JSON file is [here](json/schemas/permissions-schema.json)